weatherforce/chercheville/README.md

 # ChercheVille

-An Elixir service for finding cities location and or full text search.
+An Elixir service for finding cities.

+* full text search
+* nearest to coordinates

 ## Installation